JeremyDsilva/Candid-Capture/README.md

 - [mongoose](https://github.com/Automattic/mongoose) - For modeling and mapping MongoDB data to javascript
 - [mqtt](https://github.com/mqttjs/MQTT.js) - For the MQTT protocol, written in JavaScript for node.js and the browser.

-## Using Spotify node-red integration
+## Using node-red's Spotify integration
 - To use the Spotify tool in node red you will have to make an account on Spotify.
 - After creating your account go to [Spotify Developers](https://developer.spotify.com/dashboard/) to login and create an App to get an ID and Secret.
 - Enter your Client ID and Client Secret in the Spotify Node.
-- This is the scope to [Start/Resume a Users Playback](https://developer.spotify.com/documentation/web-api/reference/player/start-a-users-playback/); user-modify-playback-state.
+- This is the scope to [Start/Resume a Users Playback](https://developer.spotify.com/documentation/web-api/reference/player/start-a-users-playback/); `user-modify-playback-state`.
 - After autherizing you Select the API "play" and you are done with setting up the Spotify node.
 - Please refer to the Spotify's [Web API](https://developer.spotify.com/documentation/web-api/reference/) reference to know about utilizing other API's
  <b> Please note: to use the 'Play' functionaliy you must have Spotify premium activated </b>